Jorge Polanco Player Props: Twins vs. Rays

-On Wednesday, Jorge Polanco (.550 slugging percentage in past 10 games, including three home runs) and the Minnesota Twins play the Tampa Bay Rays, whose starting pitcher will be Shawn Armstrong.
-First pitch is at 6:40 PM ET.
+On Thursday, Jorge Polanco (.564 slugging percentage in past 10 games, including three home runs) and the Minnesota Twins play the Tampa Bay Rays, whose starting pitcher will be Tyler Glasnow.
+First pitch is at 1:10 PM ET.

 Jorge Polanco Game Info & Props vs. the Rays